 Over fifty attractions and shows including roller coasters, rides and family entertainment, as well as a large waterpark.

+The Pass is an original place that invites people to understand science and technology while having fun.
 The exhibitions and events combine an educational approach with fun experiments to arouse students' curiosity, stimulate questions and encourage them to learn more and develop their critical faculties.
 The themes covered vary widely: from the human body to genetics, from television to programming a robot... the aim is to see daily life from another perspective, through the prism of a scientific, technical and humanist culture.

 Canals of Bruges